Can Music Make You Smarter?

 Such therapy can be used with Parkinson’s patients, she added.

 And, researchers have learned that autistic children are capable of reproducing patterns of music, which a therapist can translate to language and to unlock the social interactions autism prevents.

-“Music makes you smarter because it helps you understand yourself as a human being and your relationship to the world,” says Hodges.
+“Can music make you smarter?
+Yes, because it helps you understand yourself as a human being and your relationship to the world,” says Hodges.

 Though, all humans are musical, regardless of training or IQ.

 So, can music make you smarter?
 “From the least to the most intelligent, everyone can have a meaningful music experience,” he said.

 Wendy Harris can be reached at 920-993-1000, ext.
 526, or at firstname.lastname@example.org.
 Knight Ridder Newspapers reporter Enrique Fernandez and correspondent Jacob Goldstein contributed to this report.